hashicorp/packer/website/source/docs/post-processors/compress.html.markdown

 Type: `compress`

-The Packer compress post-processor takes an artifact with files (such as from VMware or VirtualBox) and gzip compresses the artifact into a single archive.
+The Packer compress post-processor takes an artifact with files (such as from VMware or VirtualBox) and compresses the artifact into a single archive.

 ## Configuration

-The minimal required configuration is to specify the output file.
-This will create a gzipped tarball.
+You must specify the output filename.
+The archive format is derived from the filename.

 * `output` (required, string) - The path to save the compressed archive.
 The archive format is inferred from the filename.
 E.g. `.tar.gz` will be a gzipped tarball. `.zip` will be a zip file.
+If the extension can't be detected packer defaults to `.tar.gz` behavior but will not change the filename.

-  If the extension can't be detected tar+gzip will be used as a fallback.
+  If you are executing multiple builders in parallel you should make sure `output` is unique for each one.
+For example `packer_{{.BuildName}}_{{.Provider}}.zip`.

 If you want more control over how the archive is created you can specify the following settings:

-* `level` (optional, integer) - Specify the compression level, for algorithms that support it.
-Value from -1 through 9 inclusive.
-9 offers the smallest file size, but takes longer
+* `compression_level` (optional, integer) - Specify the compression level, for algorithms that support it, from 1 through 9 inclusive.
+Typically higher compression levels take longer but produce smaller files.
+Default if omitted is 6
 * `keep_input_artifact` (optional, bool) - Keep source files; defaults to false

 ## Supported Formats

 Supported file extensions include `.zip`, `.tar`, `.gz`, `.tar.gz`, `.lz4` and `.tar.lz4`.
+Note that `.gz` and `.lz4` will fail if you have multiple files to compress.

 ## Example